-- Alcohol and substance abuse counseling and treatment available at Fuller Psychological and Family Services (FPFS) (http://fuller.edu/fpfs/) - Ongoing promotion of counseling services available at FPFS through the following: Fuller's Community Standards, quarterly orientation for new students, and the Quad (Fuller's primary web portal for students) - Additional student resources for dealing with alcohol and drug abuse are included in a Resource List, available to all students and employees. - Seminary Chaplain(s) are available for prayer, counseling, and referrals at the Office of Vocation Formation - The following guide, can help you learn how to be proactive in understanding what constitutes substance abuse, how to keep one's habits in check, and how to spot problems in oneself or others:
+- Alcohol and substance abuse counseling and treatment available at Fuller Psychological and Family Services (FPFS) (http://fuller.edu/fpfs/) - Ongoing promotion of counseling services available at FPFS through the following: Fuller's Community Standards, quarterly orientation for new students, and the Quad (Fuller's primary web portal for students) - Additional student resources for dealing with alcohol and drug abuse are included in a Resource List, available to all students and employees. - Seminary Chaplain(s) are available for prayer, counseling, and referrals at the Office of Vocation Formation - To receive services or for substance use related resources, students can visit WellConnectForYou.com (code: FULLER) or call 866-640-4777. - The following guide, can help you learn how to be proactive in understanding what constitutes substance abuse, how to keep one's habits in check, and how to spot problems in oneself or others: